thfmn/ttm-rag/docs/_build/html/_sources/current_state.md.txt

 1. **Modularity**: Code is organized into separate modules with clear responsibilities
 2. **Documentation**: Classes and methods are documented with docstrings
-3. **Error Handling**: Robust error handling throughout the codebase
+3. **Error Handling**: Robust error handling throughout the codebase with custom exceptions and retry mechanisms
 4. **Logging**: Comprehensive logging for debugging and monitoring
 5. **Testing**: Comprehensive test coverage
 6. **Type Safety**: Using Pydantic models for type-safe data parsing and validation
 7. **Fluent Interface**: Using builder pattern for query construction
 8. **API Design**: Following REST principles for our FastAPI application
+9. **Rate Limiting**: Implementing rate limiting to respect API guidelines

 ## Limitations